 People with psoriasis and psoriatic arthritis are at an elevated risk of developing other chronic and serious health conditions, also known as "comorbidities."

 It is estimated that up to 30 percent of people with psoriasis develop psoriatic arthritis.
-People with psoriatic diseases also are at greater risk of developing cardiovascular disease and depression.
+People with psoriatic disease also are at greater risk of developing cardiovascular disease, depression and other health conditions.

-Psoriasis can cause considerable emotional distress for people, including decreased self-esteem, and an increased incidence of mood disorders, such as depression.
-One study estimates that approximately one-fourth of people with psoriasis have depression.
+Psoriasis and psoriatic arthritis can cause considerable emotional distress for people, including low self-esteem, and an increased chance of mood disorders, such as depression.
+People with psoriatic arthritis are at greater risk of developing depression than those with psoriasis alone, according to some research.
 Studies show that treating your psoriasis can alleviate symptoms of depression.